project-rootbox/project-rootbox.github.io/source/guide.rst

 She can save this to ``nim-factory.sh``.
 Then, to create her image, she can just run::

-  rootbox box.new -n nim -b .///cwd -f nim-factory.sh
+  rootbox box.new nim .///cwd -f nim-factory.sh

 If she uploads her Nim factory to GitHub in ``mary123/factories``, someone else can use it, too::

-  rootbox box.new -n nim -b .///cwd -f git:mary123/factories///nim-factory.sh
+  rootbox box.new nim .///cwd -f git:mary123/factories///nim-factory.sh

 If Robby wants to build a Nim program using Rootbox, he can create a factory,
 too: